|Born||in New York City, New York, USA|

 While he's never been a typical leading man, Crispin Glover has distinguished himself as one of the most intriguing personalities in the movie business.
 His unusual characters and personal projects have inspired a cult-like following that has dubbed him both madman and genius.

-The son of actor Bruce Glover, Crispin Hellion Glover was born in New York City and raised in Southern California.
-He picked up his father's trade while still in elementary school--by age 13, he already had an agent scouting out parts.
-A lead in a stage production of "The Sound of Music" (starring Florence Henderson) led to guest spots on the TV shows "Happy Days" (1974), "Hill Street Blues" (1981) and "Family Ties" (1982), which in turn led to roles in made-for-TV movies.
+The son of actress and dancer Betty Glover and actor Bruce Glover, Crispin Hellion Glover was born in New York City and raised in Southern California.
+He was named after the Saint Crispin's Day speech in Shakespeare's Henry V. His middle name, Hellion, was also used by his father.
+Crispin picked up his father's trade while still in elementary school--by age thirteen, he already had an agent scouting out parts.
+A lead in a stage production of "The Sound of Music" (starring Florence Henderson) led to guest spots on the TV shows Happy Days (1974), Hill Street Blues (1981) and Family Ties (1982), which in turn led to roles in made-for-TV movies.
 The adolescent Glover felt "confined" by TV work, however, so he opted to stick to movie parts.
 He made his big-screen debut in the teen hi-jinx movie in My Tutor (1983), then followed up with a supporting role in Friday the 13th: The Final Chapter (1984).

 Glover's most defining Hollywood moment happened the next year, when he appeared as George McFly (Michael J. Fox's father) in the instant classic Back to the Future (1985).
 The underdog character struck a chord with moviegoers.
-Oddly enough, the actor delivered one of his favorite performances around the same time- playing a small-town kid obsessed with Olivia Newton-John in the indie The Orkly Kid (1985)--but the smaller film was completely overshadowed by his commercial success.
+Oddly enough, the actor delivered one of his favorite performances around the same time--playing a small-town kid obsessed with Olivia Newton-John in the indie The Orkly Kid (1985)--but the smaller film was completely overshadowed by his commercial success.
 Glover did, however, receive critical praise for his next indie role, a starring turn as a high-strung murder witness in River's Edge (1986).
 Glover and the producers did not come to a financial agreement for him to reprise the role of George McFly in Back to the Future Part II (1989).
 The producers brought the character back to life by splicing together archived footage and new scenes (using an actor in prosthetic makeup).
 Glover, who hadn't given permission for his likeness to be used, sued the film's producer, Steven Spielberg, and won.
 The case prompted the Screen Actors Guild to devise new regulations about the use of actors' images.

 In 1990 Glover teamed up with fellow eccentric David Lynch to play the maniacal Cousin Dell in Wild at Heart (1990).
 He filled the next decade with similarly quirky, peripheral roles, including a turn as Andy Warhol in The Doors (1991) and a cameo as a train fireman in Jim Jarmusch's Dead Man (1995).
 His small but memorable appearances in films like What's Eating Gilbert Grape (1993), Even Cowgirls Get the Blues (1993) and The People vs. Larry Flynt (1996) often outshone the main action.